 See also C.graduation year/exit year.

-Capitalize official college events such as Commencement, Convocation, Homecoming and Honors Convocation.
+Capitalize official university events such as Commencement, Convocation, Homecoming and Honors Convocation.

 - CORRECT: At this year’s Commencement, devoted family and friends of the 2015 graduating class perspired in the stands.